Key Takeaways:

 When should I join extracurricular activities?

-Standardized tests play a part of the application process and if you have followed my advice to read a lot from a young age, develop your writing skills, and take a challenging math curriculum, you should be in a good position by 11th grade to take the SAT or ACT exams.
-Of course there are strategies and ways to improve your test scores as you prepare for these exams.
-Review What is a Good SAT Score for the Ivy Leagues to learn more about testing expectations.
+Standardized tests play a part in the application process, and if you have followed my advice to read a lot from a young age, develop your writing skills, and take a challenging math curriculum, you should be in a good position by 11th grade to take the SAT or ACT exams.
+Of course, there are strategies and ways to improve your test scores as you prepare for these exams.
+Review our post: What is a Good SAT Score for the Ivy Leagues to learn more about testing expectations.

 How can a consultant help me prepare for the Ivy League?

-My work with clients ranges from understanding their strengths to developing their weak areas, recommending classes, activities and programs, and how to strategically position them to have the best outcomes in the college application process.
-If you would like to learn about how to strategically position your child for the Ivy League or Ivy like Schools, reach out to Solomon Admissions Consulting.
+My work with clients ranges from understanding their strengths to developing their weak areas, recommending classes, activities, and programs, and strategically positioning them to have the best outcomes in the college application process.
+If you would like to learn about how to strategically position your child for the Ivy League or Ivy-like Schools, reach out to Solomon Admissions Consulting.
 Our experienced team can guide you through the developmental years and through the application process.

 Former Associate Director of Admissions at MIT